Hear from the experts

 Simon Evan-Cook

-Fund Manager, VT Downing Fox Funds
+Fund Manager, MGTS Downing Fox Funds

 How fund of funds are well suited to the lower personal Capital Gains Tax (CGT) free allowance

 Advisers fell out of love with funds of funds, largely on account of charges.
-But with the VT Downing Fox Funds having addressed that with our unique ‘whisky and water’ charging structure, they’re back on the dating scene.
+But with the MGTS Downing Fox Funds having addressed that with our unique ‘whisky and water’ charging structure, they’re back on the dating scene.

 And not a moment too soon.
 With personal capital gains tax allowances slashed, you’re having to pay more attention than ever to avoid triggering unexpected tax bills for your clients.